AppEngineHttpRequest(mapping=None, *, ignore_unknown_fields=False, **kwargs)

 control to throttle the queue.

 The HTTP method to use for the request.
 The default is POST.
-The app's request handler for the task's target URL must be able to handle HTTP requests with this http_method, otherwise the task attempt will fail with error code 405 (Method Not Allowed).
+The app's request handler for the task's target URL must be able to handle HTTP requests with this http_method, otherwise the task attempt fails with error code 405 (Method Not Allowed).
 See `Writing a push task request handler

 The relative URI.
 The relative URI must begin with "/" and must be a valid HTTP relative URI.
 It can contain a path and query string arguments.
 If the relative URI is empty, then the root path "/" will be used.
 No spaces are allowed, and the maximum length allowed is 2083 characters.